 - 3 containers of mineral spirits, 2 large containers of lacquer thinner, 1 can of wood preservative

-- 15 small cans of wood stain, 1 large can of wood stand and 3 small jars of wood putty (with room to spare on that shelf)
+- 15 small cans of wood stain, 1 large can of wood stain and 3 small jars of wood putty (with room to spare on that shelf)

 - 11 miscellaneous bottles of lubricants and cleaners